 - Join forces with other tourism stakeholders in your country/region to create an image as a luxury tourism destination.
 Increasing consumer awareness is critical to creating demand.
 Develop a joint, integrated marketing plan for destination branding.

 - Collaborating with stakeholders is also necessary to provide travellers with an end-to-end luxury experience.

 Competition in the luxury tourism market does not differ from the tourism market in general.
 It mainly lies in the service and experience you can offer.
-For more information, see our study on what competition you face on the European outbound tourism market.

 Selecting smaller specialised tour operators